 Preventative Strategies

-Early detection of cortisol balance is crucial because it allows for timely intervention and management of potential health issues.
-In the early stages of cortisol imbalance, natural interventions are more efficient in stabilizing hormone levels.
-Over long periods, the risk of developing weight gain, heart disease, neurodegenerative disease, and more severe depression symptoms increases (18).
+Early detection of cortisol balance is important because it allows for timely intervention and management of potential health issues.
+In the early stages of cortisol imbalance, natural interventions may be more efficient in stabilizing hormone levels.
+Over long periods, the risk of developing weight gain, heart disease, neurodegenerative disease, and more severe depression symptoms may increase (18).

 [signup]